rene-aguirre/pywinusb/README.rst

 show, for instance, how to use pywinusb.hid to handle events from HID class devices usages events.

-Gernal purpose instructions can be found on the `main project code page`_.
+Latest code and some Wiki information can be found on the `main project code page`_.

 .. _main project code page: https://github.com/rene-aguirre/pywinusb